Until Alison

 The night Alison was murdered, Rachel could have stopped it.

-When Rachel Nardelli finds out Alison Petrucci—her childhood rival—is found dead in Pleasant Pond, the same place the two girls had first said goodbye to each other back in eighth grade, the town of Waterbury is outraged by the fear of losing one of their own—the heir to Maine’s largest construction company.
-But it’s a little more complicated for Rachel.
-She saw Alison the night she died.
-Callous, she said something she shouldn’t have.
-She stirred up the past.
-The next morning, Alison was gone.
+When Rachel Nardelli learns that Alison Petrucci—her childhood rival—is found dead in Pleasant Pond, the same place the two girls had first said “goodbye” to each other back in eighth grade, the town of Waterbury is outraged by the fear of losing one of their own—the heir to Maine’s largest construction company.
+But Alison’s death is a little more complicated for Rachel.
+She’d seen Alison the night she died.
+She’d said something she shouldn’t have, had callously stirred up the past.
+And the next morning, Alison was gone.

 Las personas que vieron esto también vieron: